Self-Portrait (1969 film): Critical response

-In 2009, renowned film critic Philip French, who was one of the few people to have seen Self-Portrait would go on to describe his opinion of the film stating:"One film had the camera simply staring at Lennon's penis.
+In 2009, renowned film critic Philip French, who was one of the few people to have seen Self-Portrait, would go on to describe his opinion of the film stating:"One film had the camera simply staring at Lennon's penis.
 Lasting some 40 minutes (it seemed like an eternity), it focused upon the unaided tumescence and detumescence of his member, reaching some sort of climax with a pearl-like drop of semen.
 The film, then jocularly known as "John Lennon's John Thomas" is actually called Self Portrait.
 The item listed in Yoko's filmography as Erection is in fact about John watching a hotel being built.
 John and Yoko were in the cinema, and during the performance there was a door open to the left of the screen with a sharp red light directed towards the auditorium.
 No one enquired about this, but it was later revealed Yoko had installed equipment to film the critics' reaction to John's comings and goings.
 The audience was to be one half of a split-screen feature: John showing his all, the critics responding to it frame by frame.
 Fortunately or unfortunately Yoko's apparatus recorded nothing.
 Sighs of relief all around.
 Otherwise that Film Critics' Circle might now be part of a permanent installation projected on the wall of Liverpool's John Lennon International Airport."

-Release and Reception
+Release

 The film was premiered at the Institute of Contemporary Arts ICA in London in 1969, alongside two other films, Rape and Folding.
 Ono's films Two Virgins, Smile and Honeymoon were also shown at the ICA on the same night.

 Ono said in a 1970 interview with the film critic Philip French that "the critics wouldn't touch it".